Use email filtering software at your email gateway

 If you do not know the sender of an unsolicited email, delete it

-Most spam is just a nuisance, but sometimes it can contain malware that damages or compromises the computer when the email is opened.
+Spam can contain malware that damages or compromises the computer when the email is opened.

-Don’t use the preview mode in your
+Don’t use the preview mode in your email viewer

 Many spammers can track when a message is viewed, even if you don’t click on the email.
 The preview setting effectively opens the email and lets spammers know that you receive their messages.
 When you check your email, try to decide whether a message is spam on the basis of the subject line only.